Russian Life: Jewish Tour

 Breakfast on own

-10:00Shabbat Service at Grand Choral Synagogue
+10:00Shabbat services at Grand Choral Synagogue

-12:15Lunch at Lechaim Restaurant located in Grand Chorale Synagogue
+12:15Lunch at Lechaim restaurant located in Grand Chorale Synagogue

 14:00Guided Walking tour including visit to St. Isaacs Cathedral